 Looking for a place to store your luggage while you explore?
 The airport offers temporary baggage storage in both terminal 1 & 2 – click here for more information.

 If you arrive at night or are looking for a place to rest, you can find the Haneda Excel Hotel Tokyu inside the airport in Terminal 2, 2F.
-If you’d like to book a place nearby in Tokyo, click here for a comprehensive list with varying price points.
+If you’d like to book a hotel near the airport, click here, and for a comprehensive list of Tokyo hotels at varying price points, click here.

 Layover Guide’s Suggestions For Things To Do On A Tokyo Layover: